*This post may contain affiliate links for which I earn commissions.*

 1) Collecting the information you need.

-2) Organizing those information into a logical sequence.
+2) Organizing that information into a logical sequence.

 3) Polishing your story till you’re happy with it.